 - i.
-Demonstrates a systematic understanding of contemprary US history, politics and culture, including literature, and their significance at the domestic, regional and global levels. - ii.
-Demonstrates a systematic understanding of the role of the USA and of US politics and culture in dynamics of contemporary globalization. - iii.
-Demonstrates a systematic insight into the cultural, historical, international, political and social dimensions of American Studies, and of the significance of these for the subject area. - iv.
-Demonstrates a systematic understanding of a core problem or issue in the subject area, along with sophisticated application of key theories, concepts and research methods. - v.
+Demonstrates a systematic understanding of contemporary US history, politics and culture and their significance at the domestic, regional and global levels - ii.
+Demonstrates a systematic insight into the cultural, economic, environmental, historical, international, political and social dimensions of American Studies, and of the significance of these for the subject area. - iii.
+Demonstrates a systematic understanding of a core problem or issue in the subject area, along with sophisticated application of key theories, concepts and research methods. - iv.
 Demonstrates a systematic understanding of major thematic debates in a chosen American Studies related subject area.